TIPS

 BE TWICE AS GOOD BY USING HALF OF THE WHOLE

-game, other than adding up your score at the end of a round, but bear with me
+this game, other than adding up your score at the end of a round, but bear

-game thank the golf gods each and every day for this fact, as we all have
+the game thank the golf gods each and every day for this fact, as we all

-managed to get to our respective stages in life without having to get a real job.
+have managed to get to our respective stages in life without having to get

 Two common traits that all good players share is the ability to control the

-with the golf ball.
-If you begin developing your strength and coordination with
+contact with the golf ball.
+If you begin developing your strength and

-your “weaker” arm, you will start to see improvements in your ball-striking very
+coordination with your “weaker” arm, you will start to see improvements in

 -Put a tee in the ground, like you were about to hit a driver